jefg60/mpd/README.md

 Role Variables
 --------------

-Role variables follow the format mpd_setting in mpd.conf> See the mpd.conf comments for example vars
+Role variables follow the format mpd_setting in mpd.conf See the mpd.conf comments for example vars

 For multiple audio outputs, create a YAML dict.
 If none are defined, MPD will just default to the first soundcard. e.g.

+---
 mpd_audio_output:
   httpd:
     type: httpd